diversen/gpt-translator/README.md

 How It Works:

 The text is divided into sections, separated by two or more newlines.
-A paragraph is a collection of sections, with a default size limit of max 1024 tokens.
+A paragraph is a collection of sections, with a default size limit of e.g. 1024 tokens.

 Set a custom token limit for paragraphs with `--max-tokens-paragraph`.
 Adjust the wait time after errors using `--failure-sleep`.
 The wait time doubles with each consecutive error, starting from 10 seconds.

 Output is saved to `output` dir, which is created if it does not exist.
 This can be changed setting the `--working-dir`.
 Default output translation file is `output/output.md`.

+Each paragraph is translated using the OpenAI API.
+The original text and the translated text is inserted into a sqlite3 database.

 ### Usage